fabacab/fetlife-faade/README.markdown

 ### What can I do if I've been falsely accused?

 You can update your FetLife profile to address the allegation.
 Be sure to respond to the allegation at the very beginning of your "About me" section so that it is displayed close to the report you believe is false.
-Each report filed against you is numbered, so if you believe there are multiple false accusations, you can refer to them by number.
+Each report filed against you is numbered, so if you believe there are multiple false accusations, you can refer (and even link) to them by number.
+For instance, if your FetLife user ID number is `1`, and you have two FAADE reports associated with your profile, then you can link to the second of the two reports on your profile page with the following URL: [https://fetlife.com/users/1#faade_abuse_report-2](https://fetlife.com/users/1#faade_abuse_report-2)

 ### Where can I learn more about this issue?